RealCaddish/LexAirbnbRentalMap/README.md

 # Lexington-Gentrification-Project
-A repository for storing assets for the Lexington, Ky gentrification project.
+A repository for storing assets for understanding Lexington, KY's standard of living qualities through BLS consumption data.